rufilboss/GO_STOCK_API_POSTGRES/README.md

 # GO STOCK API POSTGRES

-A stock API built with GO and postgres
+A stock API built with GO and Postgres DB